NYCDOB/Facades/index.md

 * Safe With a Repair and Maintenance Program (SWARP)
 * Unsafe: Problems/defects threaten public safety (UN)

-The following categories of inspection were discontinued in Cycle 4 and are no longer used:
+The following categories of inspection were discontinued after Cycle 4 and are no longer used:

 * Ongoing Maintenance (OM)
 * Precautionary (PR)